JohnGorter/webpack/_labs/Lab Basic Setup/Lab Basic Setup 1.md

 ```javascript
 console.log('test');
 ```
-Save the file.
-Run the command to build the bundle.js.
+Save the file and run the command to build the bundle.js.
 Use your favorite text editor to inspect the generated file.
 Notice how the bundled file is wrapped into a module so when included into a page for example, the generated bundle does not pollute the global namespace.